 Because both the federal and state governments have long believed in homeownership as a key driver of personal and generational wealth, there are certain programs, policies and products in place to provide incentives to first-time homeowners.
 The following are some of the government programs for first-time homebuyers you can take advantage of.

-- Fannie Mae and Freddie Mac: Conventional loans with low down payments options.
+- Conventional loans with low down payments options.
 Credit scores must be at least 620.

-- FHA loan: A popular federally backed loan program for buyers with lower credit scores, featuring low down payments.
+- FHA loan: A popular federally backed loan program for buyers with lower credit scores, and down payment options.

-- USDA loan: no down payment requirement on designated rural and suburban properties.
+- USDA loan: down payment options on designated rural and suburban properties.

-- VA loan: Home loans for service members (and their spouse) with no down payment requirement.
+- VA loan: Home loans for service members (and their spouse) with down payment options.

-- State first-time home buyer programs: Many state housing authorities offer an array of discounts to first-time homebuyers in their respective states, including down payment assistance, help with closing costs and tax credits.** Check with your specific state to learn more.
+- State first-time home buyer programs: Many state housing authorities offer an array of discounts to first-time homebuyers in their respective states, including down payment options, help with closing costs and tax credits.** Check with your specific state to learn more.

 - Dollar Homes: These are foreclosed homes for sale by the government at reduced prices.
 Check the HUD website for more information.